alexisbarros/autentikigo-package/README.md

 #### `userId`

-> Id of user that will be authorize application/company to use his data.
+> Id of user that will be authorize application/project to use his data.

-#### `clientId`
+#### `projectId`

-> Id of the application/company that wants to authenticate user.
+> Id of the application/project that wants to authenticate user.

 #### `roles`